A Gondola Ride In Venice Is A Trip Through History

 No matter how many cities boast that they too have canals or gondolas, there really is nothing like Venice anywhere in the world.
 I’ve seen gondola rides in Providence, Rhode Island and Las Vegas and I can assure you there is no substitute for Venice, Italy.

-Gondolier Definition And History
+The Gondola Rower Is A Gondolier – Definition And History

 The gondola appeared in historical documents around the 10th century AD, but its name suggests an older origin.
 The Condor (Κονδοῦρα) in medieval Greek defined a type of boat typical of the Upper Adriatic, similar to the sandolo or mascareta in use in Venice at least since the early Middle Ages.
-The Condor was similar to the current gondola but shorter and lower and without the typical asymmetry of the modern gondola.
-The bottom was low and flat in order to better navigate the low channels of the sandbanks of the Venetian lagoon.

 The Venice Gondola